NicoVirgo1990/secure_server/README.md

 2. Make the Script Executable

-Ensure the script has executable permissions:
+Set the script as executable:

 bash